bbec0689/tech-blog-2/README.md

 # tech-blog

-## This README.md was created using the described application below

 ## Description
 a blog set up for someone to create an account and be able to write posts